California Cannabis Employment Law Attorney

 Some of the labor and employment issues I encounter in my law practice while working with cannabis and hemp operators include drug testing and drug-free workplace policies, unionization and collective bargaining, immigration and employment eligibility, workforce development, and compliance with regulatory and licensing requirements.

-The firm provides Employment and Labor Law services to cannabis and hemp operators and investors in:
+The firm provides Corporate Law services to cannabis and hemp operators and investors in:

 - Corporate Law